 The basic building blocks of an MSA are usually the following:

-I get it, but do you have sample MSAs that I can actually use?
+Do you have sample MSAs that I can use?

 The following is the Google Docs link to a detailed MSA.
 You can use/edit it if you have larger customers who often expect/demand a comprehensive MSA.